bilias/rqwatch/README.md

 - Search

 ### Maps
-The Web interface provides map management and URL endpoints for rspamd
+The Web interface provides map management and URL endpoints for Rspamd
 - Basic Maps with common fields of Rspamd multimap module (mail_from, rcpt_to, mime_from, ip)
 - Combined Maps with two fields combination for custom lua plugins provided by Rqwatch (mail_from/rcpt_to, mime_from/rcpt_to etc)